 If you’re concerned that wildlife, neighbors’ pets, or intruders might gain access to your home, consider an electronic dog door.
 These typically install in one of the main doors of the home in the same way as traditional dog doors.
 Electronic dog doors often have extra insulation, which is especially useful for those living in extreme weather areas.

 Some electronic doors are activated via your pet’s vet-inserted microchip, while others have you set timers and lock modes.
 In both cases, you might need to program your animal’s collar or microchip so it connects to the door’s electronic mechanism.

-A dog door must be large enough for your pet to comfortably go in and out without getting bumped or scratched on the way through.
+A dog door must be large enough for your pet to comfortably go in and out of without getting bumped or scratched on the way through.
 If the door is too short or the step over is too high, some dogs may refuse to use it.
 As a general rule, the height of the door should be 1.5 to 2 inches higher than the shoulders of your tallest pet.
-This is vital, since a dog can be injured running excitedly through a too-low dog door.
-The step-over at the bottom of the door depends on the size of your pet and the design of the door.
-When in doubt, opt for a lower step-over, so that a senior dog with mobility issues will be able to cross it without trouble or pain.
+This is vital since a dog can be injured running excitedly through a too-low dog door.
+The step over at the bottom of the door depends on the size of your pet and the design of the door.
+When in doubt, opt for a lower step over so that a senior dog with mobility issues will be able to cross it without trouble or pain.

 It’s prudent to choose a vinyl flap manufactured from a large sheet because it’s more likely to hang straight and not need adjustment.
 Flaps made from injection-molded vinyl tend to lose their shape quickly, so you may need to replace them rather frequently.
 And, because vinyl flaps can stiffen in cold climates, they may not function well during harsh winters.